 Artists have tried to depict this transformation over the years including Apollo Pursuing Daphne painted by Giovanni Battista Tiepolo between 1755 and 1760 currently hanging in the National Gallery of Art in Washington DC.
 And Apollo and Daphne, an impressive marble sculpture created between 1622 and 1625 by Italian artist Gian Lorenzo Bernini, currently on display at the Borghese Gallery in Rome.

-The 2018 Accendo Cellars Laurea Napa Valley Red Blend is dark ruby in color; the bouquet offers dark fruit aromatics including plum, riper cherry and berry notes with aromas of mocha as the wine opens further.
+The 2018 Accendo Cellars Laurea Napa Valley Red Blend (from the Terravina Vineyard, a part of the Upper Range Vineyards in the Vaca mountains near Rutherford) is dark ruby in color; the bouquet offers dark fruit aromatics including plum, riper cherry and berry notes with aromas of mocha as the wine opens further.
 Its aromatics are riper, yet also elegant in its approach.
 The aromas are simply put, beautiful.
 Fairly approachable in its youth, the tannins are noticeable, are slightly chalky and finely integrated into the finish.
 A hint of a darker spice lingers.
 This wine is 95% Cabernet Sauvignon, 4% Petit Verdot and 1% Cabernet Franc.

 In a nod to some of the agricultural diversity originally on the property, about 1/2 acre (prime vineyard land) is planted to a variety of stone fruit trees.
-The property used be home to an extensive walnut orchard, prunes and even citrus.
-A diversity of vegetables are also grown in the raised beds directly in front of the winery.
+The property used to be home to an extensive walnut orchard, prunes and even citrus.
+A diversity of vegetables is also grown in the raised beds directly in front of the winery.
 From nearby gardens to nearby tables, chef and her culinary team can create a variety of wonderful small-dish parings or larger fare for special lunches or dinners.
-The property also houses chickens and bee hives.
+The property also houses chickens and beehives.

 Visits are for serious wine enthusiasts and collectors and are hosted at Wheeler Farms on Zinfandel Lane (south of St. Helena).
 Visitors will be accompanied by one of the Accendo hosts through the biodynamic and organically farmed orchard and gardens followed by a highly personalized sit down tasting inside the hospitality space.
 The interior feels like entering someone’s house; an adjoining side room is available for even more intimate tastings.